Pervious Pavement

 The “How To”The “How To”

-PPppppdddssasdafs All three forms of pavement work in similar fashion.
-The topgrade surface is made of either pervious concrete, asphalt or permeable interlocking pavers.
-The former two pavements are a slight variation of the traditional pavement which produces gaps in the pavement allowing water to seep down.
-Interlocking pavers actually have small openings that allow the water to percolate underneath the pavement.
-Immediately below the pavement is a layer of crushed rock, and immediatley below that is uncompacted soil. the idea is for the water to reach the soil as it would if there was no pavement.
+PPppppdddssasdafs All three forms of pavement work in a similar fashion.
+The topgrade surface is made of either pervious concrete, asphalt, or permeable interlocking pavers.
+The former two pavements are a slight variation of the traditional pavement, which produces gaps in the pavement allowing water to seep down.
+Interlocking pavers have small openings that allow the water to percolate underneath the pavement.
+Immediately below the pavement is a layer of crushed rock, and immediatley below that is uncompacted soil.
+The idea is for the water to reach the soil as it would if there were no pavement.
 The layer of crushed rock forms a reservoir to store water as it permeates into the soil.

 The Metropolitan St. Louis Sewer District (MSD) has information on all three forms of pavement.
-From the link to the left there is links to webpages for each type of pavement.
-There is a lot of information on there for people who are looking to use any of these pavements.
-There is plenty of other information available on the web, including pages specifically for pervious concrete, permeable interlocking concrete and pervious asphalt.
-The Federal Highway Administration has a good wepage on pervious concrete as well.
+Additional resources are available online for pervious concrete, permeable interlocking concrete and pervious asphalt.
+The Federal Highway Administration provides information on pervious concrete, as well.

 All three pavements are suitable for low traffic areas, such as parking lots, alleys and residential streets.
 Pervious pavement has not proven effective in high traffic areas.
 The trade off is that the pavement can be up to a hundred percent permeable.